OpenLMIS/openlmis-ui-components/docs/conventions-javascript.md

 ### Replaced Values
 @@ should set own default values

-# Factory
+## Factory
-Factories should be the most used Angualr object type in any application.
-[John Papa insists that factories serve a single purpose,](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#factories) and should be extended by variabled they are called with.
+Factories should be the most used Angular object type in any application.
+[John Papa insists that factories serve a single purpose](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#factories) and should be extended by variabled they are called with.

 This means that factories should generally return a function that will return an object or set of objects that can be manipulated.
-It is common for a factory to include methods for interacting with a server, but this isn't nessicarry.
+It is common for a factory to include methods for interacting with a server, but this isn't necessary.

 _Should be used with UI-Router resolves, and get additional arguments_

-## Naming Convention
+### Naming Convention
 _**specificName**Factory_

 Factories should always be named lowercase camelCase.
 To avoid confussion between created objects and factories, all factories should have the word'Factory' appended to the end (this disagrees with John-Papa style).

-## Example
+### Example

 ```
 angular.module('openlmis-sample')